 The common next step after the beginner 5X5 ramp is what is usually referred to as 5X5 sets across.
-The ‘sets across’ means that the same weight is used for each of the 5 sets of 5.
-Of course, that would be done after warm-up sets (you can read my article Warming up for the Weight Room Part 1 and Warming up for the weight room part 2 for details on how to optimally warm up) so the lifter will be doing more than 5 total sets of the exercise in practice.
+The “sets across” means that the same weight is used for each of the 5 sets of 5.
+Those sets are done after an appropriate warm-up so the lifter will be doing more than 5 total sets in practice.

 While I think it’s safe to say that the above two interpretations are the most common (other approaches to 5X5 being more about cumulative loading patterns than individual workouts), there are at least two others that I have seen and/or used that I think are useful and worth discussing.
 Both are simply truncated versions of the 5X5 sets across.